salvatore-ferrone/gcs/readme.md

 ### Step 2
 Install the current environment which handles the proper python version packages.
 This step is key because unfortunately newer versions of numpy stopped supporting f2py.
 I haven't figured out how to work around this to still use the fortran code and may never do so.
 Therefore, it is crucial to have numpy==1.22 installed.
+Go into the gcs/ root folder and install the environment.
+This takes a few minutes.

 ```
+cd etidal/gcs/
-conda env create environment.yml
+conda env create -f environment.yml
 conda activate gcs
 ```
 This will properly install the dependencies and the two python packages that I created, `tstrippy` and `gcs`. when working in the `gcs` environment, you will be able to import both `tstrippy` and `gcs` in python.